lf-lang/lingua-franca/test/Rust/src/README.md

   - [x] `PhysicalActionWithKeepalive.lf`: keepalive option should keep the scheduler alive when there are async threads which can send notifications
   - [x] `PhysicalActionWakesSleepingScheduler.lf`: a physical action triggered during a period of idleness of the scheduler should wake it timely
   - [x] `PhysicalActionKeepaliveIsSmart.lf`: keepalive option doesn't keep the program alive if live threads do not have a reference to the scheduler
-  - [ ] it should be possible to request shutdown asynchronously
+  - [ ] todo does shutdown abort async threads or not?
 - [x] timers
   - [x] `TimerDefaults.lf`: timer with all params defaulted (`timer t;`) is non-periodic and has offset zero
   - [x] `TimerPeriodic.lf`: timer can be periodic